pagekite/upagekite-tutorial/README.md

     # 5a.
 Run the template app to verify it works!
     python3 -m app

     # 5b.
-Or, run the template app using MicroPython!
+Or, run the template app using MicroPython:
     micropython -m app

     # 6. In another terminal, try to fetch `/robots.txt`